h4wl/l5r/input/earth-spells.md

 - Duration: Permanent
 - Raises: Range (change from Touch to 50’ with three Raises)

 This spell causes the Earth kami within a physical object to abandon that object, weakening its physical strength.
 Wood warps and flakes, stone and metal turn weak and brittle, cloth becomes thin and fragile, and so forth.
-The spell’s effects are permanent.<br>
+The spell’s effects are permanent.

 Mechanically, any weapon which is affected by this spell will lose 2k1 from its DR, and any armor will lose 5 from its Armor TN bonus and 3 from its Reduction.
 A variety of other non-mechanical effects can also take place, subject to the GM’s adjudication - for example, a kimono affected by this spell will rip if it is subject to the slightest tension or stress, and a scroll will tear and crumble the moment it is unrolled.
-Weakened stones or beams could be used to sabotage a bridge, to facilitate breaking into a besieged castle, and so forth.<br>
+Weakened stones or beams could be used to sabotage a bridge, to facilitate breaking into a besieged castle, and so forth.

 In general, this spell will not affect awakened items (e.g. nemuranai), since their empowered spirits resist the shugenja’s entreaty.

 ### The Wolf's Mercy [CR]